louisgb/GeomClass/readme.txt

 This package contains tools to displace Cartesian coordinates of a molecule according to changes in internal coordinates.
+The iterative algorithm is described in Pulay et al., J. Am.
+Chem.
+Soc.
+1979, 101, 2550 (DOI: 10.1021/ja00504a009).

 --- Usage ---